 Lead Agency: Public Works

 Supporting Agencies: OEM

-Hazard(s) of Concern: Dam Failure, Drought, Earthquake, Extreme Temperature, Flood, Severe Weather, Severe Winter Weather, Wildfire
+Hazard(s) of Concern: Dam Failure, Drought, Earthquake, E Weather, Severe Winter Weather, Wil

 Description of the Problem: Major disaster events can result in large amounts of debris that overwhelm normal trash collection operations.
 Depending on the amount generated, temporary staging areas for debris collection may be needed.
 The municipality does not have a disaster debris management plan in place.
-During a disaster that results in debris, the municipality A plan with outlined responsibilities is needed to adequately address post-disaster cleanup operations.
+During a disaster that results in debris, the municipality needs a plan with outlined responsibilities is needed to adequately address post-disaster cleanup operations.
+For example, the estimated debris generated from the 1-percent annual chance flood hazard for the City of Burlington is 18,102 tons.

 Description of the Solution: The municipality will develop a disaster debris management plan.
 This plan will establish procedures and guidelines for managing disaster debris in a coordinated, environmentally responsible, and cost-effective manner.
 The plan will identify responsibilities for execution of the plan.
 The plan will align with permitted temporary collection areas.

 Estimated Cost: Staff time

 Potential Funding Sources: Municipal budget

 Implementation Timeline: Within 5 years

 Goals: 5, 6

-Benefits: The action will result in increased quicker and more efficient cleanup after disaster events.
+Benefits: The action will result in increased quic disaster events. ker and more efficient cleanup after

 Impact on Socially Vulnerable Populations: N/A

 Impact on Future Development: N/A

 Impact on Critical Facilities/Lifelines: N/A

-Impact on Capabilities: The action will result in increased pos st disaster capabilities.
+Impact on Capabilities: The action will result in increased post disaster capabilities.

 Climate Change Considerations: Climate change may result in an increase in the frequency and severity of weather-related disaster events.
 This action will increase the capabilities to respond to these events.

 Mitigation Category: Local Plans and Regulations

 CRS Category: Emergency Services

 Priority: Medium

-Alternatives: Action Evaluation
+Alternatives: atives: Action Evaluation

-No Action -